 Charlotte Massip

 Charlotte Massip (b.
-1971) graduated from the Ecole Supérieure Estienne des Arts et Industries Graphiques de Paris, Decorative Arts in Strasbourg.
-He has exhibited in several galleries (Michèle Broutta-Paris, Galeria Fürstenberg- Paris, Wégimont in Belgium, Monastery of Santa Clara in Seville “hommage to Francisco de Zurbaran” in Spain, l 'Orangerie du Sénat summer 2014 and 2018, and Fondation Taylor in Paris, and in many cultural centers (Bordéaux, Toulouse, Marseille…).
+1971) graduated from the École Supérieure Estienne des Arts et Industries Graphiques in Paris and the Decorative Arts School of Strasbourg.
+She has exhibited in various galleries, including Michèle Broutta-Paris, Galerie Fürstenberg-Paris, Wégimont in Belgium, the Monastery of Santa Clara in Seville in the exhibition “Hommage à Francisco de Zurbaran” in Spain, l'Orangerie du Sénat in the summers of 2014 and 2018, and the Fondation Taylor in Paris, as well as in numerous cultural centers in Bordeaux, Toulouse, and Marseille.

-Performed a residency as an engraver at the Casa de Velázquez, French Academy of Madrid (2012-2013) with the support of Academie de France, where he created the series of Saintes mártires (Holy Martyrs) in large format.
-In 2016 he won the Jeune Graveur prize at the Salon d'Automne in Paris.
+She completed an artist residency as an engraver at Casa de Velázquez, the French Academy in Madrid (2012-2013), with the support of the Académie de France, where she created the large-format series Saintes Martyrs (Holy Martyrs).
+In 2016, she won the Jeune Graveur award at the Salon d'Automne in Paris.

-"I think what led me to drawing and engraving/printing was my fascination with detail.
-Not just any detail, but that which opens up to a deeper truth.
-So that everything Although it was connected to the texture, skin, veins and hair, it was just a thin barrier, the last one before sinking into the depths.
+"I believe that what led me to drawing and engraving/printing was my fascination with detail.
+Not just any detail, but the kind that reveals a deeper truth.
+So, everything related to texture—skin, veins, and hair—was merely a thin barrier, the last one before plunging into the depths.

-One can compare the art of engraving/printing o with delicate scalpel incisions whose consequences remain somewhat mysterious.
+The art of engraving/printing can be compared to delicate scalpel incisions, whose consequences remain somewhat mysterious.
 My relationship with copper was quite revealing.
-Cutting the metal was like surgery for me, starting with the skin and continuing into the darkness of the ink and blood of matter."
+Cutting the metal felt like surgery to me, starting with the skin and continuing into the darkness of ink and the blood of the material."